LzVv123456/Contrastive-Prototypical-Prompt/README.md

     ```
 3. How to run other settings:

    Please refer to the "main.py" for the detailed arguments.

+   For the pretrained weights of MAE, please use the finetuned verison here: https://dl.fbaipublicfiles.com/mae/finetune/mae_finetuned_vit_base.pth

 ## 5. How to Cite the Paper